elpop/ga_cli/README.md

 ## Usage

-1. First with use th Google Authenticator App and use The "Export accounts" option, follow the guide and select one or all your accounts, The App has an option to delete the exported acoounts, DON'T DELETE YOUR INFO, we use the QR generated like this example:
+1. First with use th Google Authenticator App and use The "Export accounts" option, follow the guide and select one or all your accounts, The App has an option to delete the exported accounts, DON'T DELETE YOUR INFO, we use the QR generated like this example:

 ![](https://github.com/elpop/2fa/blob/main/export_accounts_sample.jpg?raw=true)